circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 > Here you will describe your experimental design.
 For example, if mice were divided in different groups and the treatments applied to which group.
 Describe the control group.
 > For any type of measurement, describe the animals that were sellected for analysis and the number of samples.
 > If necessary, include separate README files for each experiment type (measured data type).
 For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
 > Describe measured techniques and the measured data.
 Some suggestions are described next.
-Feel free to include or delete sections that are not applicable to your work:
+Feel free to include new sections or delete sections that are not applicable to your work:

 ### Treatments
 > Describe any specific treatment applied.
-> E.g., brain (SCN) lesions, light pulse stimuli, phase-shifting, pharmacological interventions.
+For example:
+  - brain (SCN) lesions;
+  - light pulse stimuli;
+  - phase-shifting;
+  - pharmacological interventions.
+> Add timing of interventions (ZT)

 ### Live activity monitoring
 > Describe the activity monitoring system.
 Typical descriptions include: